hgraca/explicit-architecture-php/README.md

 ### Integration with PHPStorm

-Integration with PHPStorm is straight forward.
+Integration with PHPStorm is straightforward.

 Configure the servers so we can debug a request made from the browser:
 ![PHPStorm servers config](docs/IDE/PHPStorm/IDE_PHPSTORM_servers.png)